 Below is information for specific waste types that may or may not need to be included in the report, including asbestos, PCBs, waste oils, groundwater contaminated by leachate, hazardous waste pharmaceuticals, hazardous/radioactive nuclear mixed wastes, lab packs and waste from foreign countries.

-- If a listed hazardous waste (this is, a waste whose hazardous waste code begins with "F," "P," "U," or "K") is mixed with the asbestos, PCBs or waste oil.
+- If a listed hazardous waste (a waste whose hazardous waste code begins with "F," "P," "U," or "K") is mixed with the asbestos, PCBs or waste oil.
 In this case, the entire mixture becomes a hazardous waste.

 - If the waste possesses one or more of the characteristics that result in assigning a hazardous waste code beginning with "D."

-Do not report "used oil that exhibits one or more of the characteristics of hazardous waste (criterion 2 above) but is recycled in some manner other than being burned for energy recovery" (40 CFR 261.6(a)(iii)).
-Do report if this waste oil is burned or disposed.
+Do not report waste oil that is "used oil that exhibits one or more of the characteristics of hazardous waste (criterion 2 above) but is recycled in some manner other than being burned for energy recovery" (40 CFR 261.6(a)(iii)).
+However, waste oil must be reported when burned or disposed.

-Groundwater that is contaminated by hazardous waste leachate is not considered a solid waste while it is in the ground and is, therefore, not classified as a hazardous waste.
-However, when the groundwater is removed, it must be managed as a hazardous waste.
-When reporting groundwater contaminated by leachate on the hazardous waste annual report, observe the following conventions.
+Groundwater that is contaminated by hazardous waste leachate is not considered a solid waste while it remains in the ground (in situ) and is, therefore, not classified as a hazardous waste.
+However, when the groundwater is removed from the ground it may require management as a hazardous waste.
+When reporting extracted groundwater contaminated by leachate on the hazardous waste annual report, observe the following conventions:

 - Do not report generation quantities for contaminated groundwater.

-- Do report quantities managed onsite, quantities shipped offsite and quantities received from offsite.
+- Report quantities managed onsite, quantities shipped offsite and quantities received from offsite.

 Hazardous/radioactive nuclear mixed wastes